 Executive Board Members

-Dawn Bayman is Director of Member Services at Friends of KSPS Public Television.
+Dawn Bayman is Director of Development at Friends of KSPS Public Television.
 She has many years’ experience as a television producer, executive producer, and manager at commercial and non-commercial television stations, including directing news, local programming, production and promotion departments.
-Dawn is also an adjunct instructor at Whitworth University where she teaches television news and production classes.
+Dawn has also been an adjunct instructor at Whitworth University where she taught television news and production classes.

 Nichole Bogarosh, Ph.D.